sdarwin/ansible-route53-dynamic-dns/README.md

 # Route53 Dynamic DNS

-[Amazon Web Services - Labs](https://github.com/awslabs) has created an interesting and helpful solution to the problem of updating DNS records when a client's IP address changes.
+[Amazon Web Services - Labs](https://github.com/awslabs) has provided an interesting and helpful solution to the problem of updating DNS records when a client's IP address changes.
 It can be found at [https://github.com/awslabs/route53-dynamic-dns-with-lambda](https://github.com/awslabs/route53-dynamic-dns-with-lambda).

 The goal of this Ansible role is to install and manage route53-dynamic-dns-with-lambda.
 The cloudformation template and client scripts are taken from that repository.
 You might consider installing route53-dynamic-dns-with-lambda manually first without the aid of Ansible, in order to learn how the system works.